sk-zk/TruckLib/docfx/docs/TruckLib.ScsMap/move-items.md

 or [`ForwardNode`](xref:TruckLib.ScsMap.PolylineItem.ForwardNode) itself.

 * For [path items](xref:TruckLib.ScsMap.PathItem) such as [Movers](xref:TruckLib.ScsMap.Mover) and [polygon items](xref:TruckLib.ScsMap.PolygonItem)
-such as [Traffic Areas](xref:TruckLib.ScsMap.TrafficArea), the position given to `Move` will be applied to the 0th node, and the other nodes of the item will be translated relative to it.
+such as [Traffic Areas](xref:TruckLib.ScsMap.TrafficArea), the 0th node will be moved to the position given to `Move`, and the other nodes of the item will be translated relative to it.
 If you would like a different node to be the anchor of the `Move` method, use the overload `Move(Vector3, int)` to specify its index.